Skip to main content

 You must set up NATS messaging before integrating with Orkes Conductor.
 Refer to the NATS Messaging official documentation for more details.

-Get the following credentials from the NATS server:
+Get the following parameters from the NATS server:

 Integrating with NATS Messaging as a Message Broker

-Once you have the required configuration credentials from NATS Messaging, let’s integrate with Orkes Conductor.
+Once you have the required configuration parameters from NATS Messaging, let’s integrate with Orkes Conductor.

 3. Under the Message Broker section, choose NATS Messaging.